NodeBE4/opinion/_posts/2022-07-04-EnclavedMicrostate.md

 ----- __600.3__ -----2022-07-13 19:26:02+08:00:

 Sad but probably true.
-Turns out if you were to present speedrunners with a neonazi vs someone who includes a supportive message in every video, they prefer the neonazi.
+Turns out if you were to present speedrunners with a neonazi vs someone who includes a supportive message about mental health in every video, they prefer the neonazi.

 ----- __600.4__ -----2022-07-13 23:19:19+08:00: